rhosrc/my-flashcard-pokedex/README.md

 ## Stretch Goals

-Code-wise, if possible, I would like to refactor the Javascript to operate without a setTimeout function, instead utilizing more advanced AJAX functions.
+Code-wise, if possible, I would like to refactor the Javascript to operate without a setTimeout function, instead utilizing more advanced AJAX functions (EDIT: Implemented as of 2/18/22).
 I'd like to simplify the HTML structure and CSS I used for the cards, but that comes with understanding the CSS for flipping cards more clearly.

 I'd also like to add a small audio button with a mute feature.
 It would be positioned at the corner of the header image and play a short musical loop from the selected game generation!
-(EDIT: Implemented as of 1/17/21!)
+(EDIT: Implemented as of 1/17/22!)